 After consultation with a mentor regarding possible research projects, students should write a proposal containing all of the elements described below.
 Students are permitted to obtain feedback on the written proposal from their mentor and others; however, the feedback can only be of a general nature.
 The actual proposal must represent the students' own work without extensive editing by others.

-Please complete the new DRI Proposal application (login required) by Wednesday, January 6, 2021.
+Please complete the DRI Summer Program Student Application (login required) by Wednesday, January 17, 2024.
 Please fill out the application form and upload any optional files including sample questionnaires.
 Email prompts will automatically be sent to your mentor once the online proposal application has been completed.
 Your mentor will be able to complete the Faculty Advising/Mentoring Plan directly in Submittable.
-The Faculty Advising/Mentoring Plan must be completed by Friday, January 15, 2021.
 Completed applications will be reviewed by the Student Study and Research Committee (SS&R) using these rubric guidelines (PDF).
 Awards will be made in February.

 Completed proposals should be divided into the following sections, with section headings: